CREATE TABLE

 Parameter.
 Description Mandatory?

 <column_name> Specifies the name of the column in the Firebolt table which composes the index.
-At least one column must be used for configuring the index.
+At least one column is required.
 Y

 PARTITION BY